 You can basically pay anything you want, from $10 to $1,000 (or more).
 Chef knives under $100 will definitely get the job done.
 Paying more is more about the experience, the longevity of the knife, and some would argue that it’s like a piece of art.

-We listed our top rated best chef knife under $100 (at the time of publishing this article) elections here.
-They hit the sweet spot for budget knives that get the job done and are basically worry-free.
+We listed our top-rated best chef knife under $100 (at the time of publishing this article) selections here.
+They hit the sweet spot for budget knives that get the job done and are basically worry free.

 We didn’t choose our favorites randomly; besides the price limit, we focused on the following specifications: